InnerSourceCommons/InnerSourceLearningPath/docs/spell-and-style-checking.md

 ![Screenshot 2023-08-02 at 22 41 08](https://github.com/InnerSourceCommons/InnerSourceLearningPath/assets/163029/8dda3c81-634c-48db-9a2f-3f216b717e97)

+Note that this highlighting will only be done for any issues found in lines that were changed in the given Pull Request.
+The idea here is that a contributor should only have to review style issues in the content that they have added themselves.

-You should only have to adapt that workflow when adding entirely new sections to the Learning Path.
+You should only have to adapt the GitHub Actions workflow in [vale.yml](.github/workflows/vale.yml) when adding entirely new sections to the Learning Path.

 ## How to add exceptions to the spell checker?